daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-Producer surplus (reprise)
+Producer surplus
 :     The extra value producers get for a good in excess of the opportunity costs they incur by producing it.
 What all producers would pay for the right to sell a good at its current market price.

 - The area between the supply curve and the market price

-*Note:*
 Basically producer surplus is profit + unavoidable costs. \
 In the SR you cannot shut down and avoid the fixed costs, whether or not you sell any units. \
 Since you are already incurring these, they don't count against the benefit you would get from selling at the market price.

-- In the LR, profits are zero, and all costs are variable, so producer surplus is zero

-Adv: When a firm owns a unique resource it can arguably make a LR profit called a 'Ricardian rent'.
-However this could be seen as the return to an asset which should be 'charged against' these profits.
+- In the LR, profits are zero, and all costs are variable, so producer surplus is zero^[Adv: When a firm owns a unique resource it can arguably make a LR profit called a 'Ricardian rent'.
+However this could be seen as the return to an asset which should be 'charged against' these profits.]

 ***